5 from 22 votes

 A New Way to Enjoy Cookies

 I’m a big fan of finding alternative ways to eat chocolate chip cookies.
-I’ve shared them in cookie bar form, as fudge, as brittle, in its uncooked form (as edible cookie dough) and I’ve even shared the worst chocolate chip cookie recipe in the world.
+I’ve shared them in cookie bar form, as cookie dough fudge, as chocolate chip cookie brittle, in its uncooked form (as edible cookie dough) and I’ve even shared the best chocolate chip cookie recipe in the world.

 Today I’m sharing yet another version.
 These cookie sticks are a fun and different way to enjoy cookies.
 They’re slightly crunchy, perfectly sweet, and so easy to decorate for the holidays (or customize for a party!).